-Spring is here that means Spring Container Gardens.
+Spring means spring container gardening.
 I like to say, if it grows in the ground it will grow in a container.
 This week making Cincinnati gardening simple, we are answering your spring container gardening questions.

 It’s simple.
 Click here for our tips.

-“When should I bring the planters that have been overwintering in the garage, back outside?”
+“When should I bring the planters that have been overwintering inside back outside?”

 Right away!
-We wanted to keep them there over the winter to protect the plants in the pots.
+You want to keep them there over the winter to protect the plants in the pots.
 Now, bring them back outside to begin re-growing as if they been planted in the ground.

 “What will reduce watering of my container garden?”